mongodb/docs/source/reference/mongotop.rst

 .. option:: --version

-   Returns the version of the :option:`mongotop` utility.
+   Returns the version of the :program:`mongotop` utility.

 .. option:: --host <hostname><:port>

    Specifies a resolvable hostname for the ``mongod`` from which you want to export data.
-By default :option:`mongotop` attempts to connect to a MongoDB process ruining on the localhost port number 27017.
+By default :program:`mongotop` attempts to connect to a MongoDB process ruining on the localhost port number 27017.

    Optionally, specify a port number to connect a MongboDB instance